 Customer service is important

-If you’ve had a bad time with your current companies, vote with your feet and move away.
+If you’ve had a bad time with your current company, vote with your feet and move away.

 Find out if you can leave for free

 Don’t leap elsewhere without checking if you’ll face a big bill.
 Contracts can run for 12, 18 or even 24 months.
 If you jump ship earlier, you might get stung by termination or cancellation fees.
-Expensive exit fees could wipe out any saving by switching, so best wait till your contract is up.
+Expensive exit fees could wipe out any saving from switching, so it might be best to wait till your contract is up.

 Mid contract?
 It’s still worth calling your provider and asking if you could cut costs with a different package.

-It’s worth noting there are some circumstances where you can leave your contract early without paying a penny.
+In some circumstances, you can leave your contract early without paying a penny.
 These include price hikes and poor service (slow speeds).
-If you think you maybe one of those people, BroadbandChoices has a full list of reasons that will get you out of your contract early.
+If you think you may be one of those people, BroadbandChoices has a full list of reasons that will get you out of your contract early.

 Did you find this guide helpful?